facebook/react/docs/docs/02-displaying-data.md

 We've found this has made building React apps easier and designers tend to prefer the syntax, but everyone has their own workflow, so **JSX is not required to use React.**

 JSX is very small.
 To learn more about it, see [JSX in depth](/react/docs/jsx-in-depth.html).
-Or see the transform in action in [our live JSX compiler](/react/jsx-compiler.html).
+Or see the transform in action in [the Babel REPL](https://babeljs.io/repl/).

 JSX is similar to HTML, but not exactly the same.
 See [JSX gotchas](/react/docs/jsx-gotchas.html) for some key differences.